Family Volunteering -

 - Enjoy dhow tours of the estuary surrounding Inhambane, where you can find sea stars, sea moths and sea horses, all whilst snorkelling

-- Visit Pandane, who boasts one of the best snorkelling reefs in Mozambique
+- Visit Pandane, which boasts one of the best snorkelling reefs in Mozambique

 - Learn to surf (included in your project fee!)